LoganErexson/CSSE374TeamProject/README.md

 - Updated and created new tests
 - Created SDEditPrinter and integrated use of MethodCallData into it
 - Updated UMLs
+- Added more tests
+- Updated Readme (with embedded images)

 Logan:
 - Added interface for GraphVisPrinter